Multiple Testing for Neuroimaging via Hidden Markov Random Field: Hidden Markov Random Field LIS-Based FDR Procedures

-If all the tests are partitioned into multiple groups and each group follows its own HMRF, in contrast to the separated LIS (SLIS) procedure that conducts the LIS-based FDR procedure separately for each group at the same FDR level $\alpha$ and then combines the testing results, we follow Wei et al. (2009) to propose a pooled LIS (PLIS) procedure that is more efficient in reducing the global FNR.
+If all the tests are partitioned into multiple groups and each group follows its own HMRF, in contrast to the separated LIS (SLIS) procedure that conducts the LIS-based FDR procedure separately for each group at the same FDR level $\alpha$ and then combines the testing results, we follow \citet{Wei09} to propose a pooled LIS (PLIS) procedure that is more efficient in reducing the global FNR.
 The PLIS follows the same procedure as \eqref{OR procedure}, but with $LIS_{(1)},...,LIS_{(N)}$ being the ordered test statistics from all groups.

-Note that the model homogeneity, which is required in Sun and Cai (2009) and Wei et al. (2009) for HMCs, fails to hold for the HMRF model, i.e., the Bernoulli distributions of the unobservable latent states are different between the interior voxels who have six nearest neighbors and the boundary voxels who have less than six nearest neighbors.
-Using a weighted average conditional distribution of test statistics in Sun and Cai (2009) by incorporating the individual bernoulli probability as weight, one can show that the same theoretical results for the oracle procedures in Sun and Cai (2009) and Wei et al. (2009) also hold for the HMRF model.
+Note that the model homogeneity, which is required in \citet{Sun09} and \citet{Wei09} for HMCs, fails to hold for the HMRF model.
+In other words, $P(\Theta_s=1)$ for the interior voxels with six nearest neighbors are different to those for the boundary voxels with less than six nearest neighbors.
+We show the validity and optimality of the oracle HMRF-LIS-based procedures in Web Appendix B.

-We now provide details of the LIS-based data-driven procedure for 3D imaging data.
-First of all, the parameters of the HMRF model need to be estimated from observed test data.
+We now provide details of the LIS-based data-driven procedure for 3D image data, where the parameters of the HMRF model need to be estimated from observed test data.